Stadzior/lungs-img-segmentation-preprocessing/README.md

 # Lungs image segmentation Preprocessing
-Repo created as a part of master degree thesis:<br />
-"Segmentation of limited opacity CT lung images with the use of convolutional neural networks".<br />
 Preprocessing part of the solution, it converts raw files into set of png files representing mhd/raw layers. <br />
 If you already have png files to work on just skip to [lungs-img-segmentation-unet](https://github.com/Stadzior/lungs-img-segmentation-unet) repo.<br />
 The following project was tested on Python 3.6.8 64bit on Windows 10.